defseg/rrss/README.md

 TODO:
 =====

+* web interface for buckets
+* sidebar style should handle buckets better
 * make the formatting not disappear
 * switch servers to at least thin, preferably puma?
 * it errors if there's whitespace before the http:// -- should trim that